By JOSH RUSSELL

 MANHATTAN (CN) – Groundbreaking synthesizer musician Wendy Carlos claims in court that an Australian filmmaker infringed on her copyright to music from the film “A Clockwork Orange” by using it in a Trump parody video posted on YouTube.

-In a lawsuit filed Friday in Manhattan Federal Court, Carlos, perhaps best known for her 1968 album “Switched-On Bach,” says Australian lawyer and satirist Hugh Atkin used her arrangement and performance of the “William Tell Overture” in his video “A Clockwork Trump vs. A Trumpwork Orange.”
+In a federal lawsuit filed Friday in Manhattan, Carlos, perhaps best known for her 1968 album “Switched-On Bach,” says Australian lawyer and satirist Hugh Atkin used her arrangement and performance of the “William Tell Overture” in his video “A Clockwork Trump vs. A Trumpwork Orange.”

 Carlos’ performance was included in the Stanley Kubrick film “A Clockwork Orange,” and the 76-second video is described in the complaint as a side-by-side comparison of Kubrick’s dystopian main character with Atkin’s parody of Trump.